 Who Do You Know That Needs to Know?

-Testing for inherited risks of cancer helps you and your doctor understand your risk so you can make the best choices for preventive medical care.
+Testing for inherited risks of cardiovascular diseases, cancer, and other hereditary conditions helps you and your doctor understand your risk so you can make the best choices for preventive medical care.
 Knowing your family history is an important first step, but testing can give you a more accurate picture of your inherited risk.

 Genes are made up by the DNA we inherit from our parents.
 We all have two copies of each gene (one from each parent).
 The DNA sequence of a gene is a code with instructions to make a functioning protein (like a recipe).
 Inherited changes to the DNA code can cause the gene to stop working.
 This prevents the protein from being made properly.
 Certain types of genes are responsible for controlling how cells grow.
-These genes help prevent cancer.
-People who inherit a mutation (change to the DNA sequence) in a gene that normally prevents cancer may have increased cancer risks.
+These genes help prevent cardiovascular diseases, cancer, and other hereditary conditions.
+People who inherit a mutation (change to the DNA sequence) in a gene that normally prevents cardiovascular diseases, cancer, and other hereditary conditions.

-A gene mutation means that your risk to develop certain cancers in your lifetime is increased.
+A gene mutation means that your risk to develop certain cardiovascular diseases, cancer, and other hereditary conditions in your lifetime is increased.
 Learning about these gene mutations helps to predict what type of cancer you may develop.

 Your doctor will let you know your test results as soon as they are available.
-As early as two weeks from the date your test is started (2-4 weeks).
+We issue reports as early as two weeks from the date your test is received in our laboratory (typical turn around time is 2-4 weeks).

-No. Genetic testing does not tell you if you currently have cancer.
-Your test results tell you about your inherited risk of developing cancer.
+No. Genetic testing does not tell you if you currently have a cardiovascular disease, cancer, and other hereditary conditions.
+Your test results tell you about your inherited risk of developing cardiovascular diseases, cancer, and other hereditary conditions.

 Genetic testing is usually covered by insurance when indicated.
 Coverage usually depends on many factors, including your specific insurance plan and the cancer history in your family.
 The genetic counselor will review this information with you during your initial genetic counseling appointment and may be able to work with your insurance company to obtain coverage for testing.
 For patients who are not covered for genetic testing by insurance, it is important to note that the cost of genetic testing is becoming more affordable for patients who have to pay for this out of pocket.